simonw/shot-scraper/README.md

     % ls -lah simonwillison.jpg
     -rw-r--r--@ 1 simon  staff   168K Mar  9 13:53 simonwillison.jpg

+### Interacting with the page

+Sometimes it's useful to be able to manually interact with a page before the screenshot is captured.

+Add the `--interactive` option to open a browser window that you can interact with.
+Then hit `<enter>` in the terminal when you are ready to take the shot and close the window.

+    shot-scraper https://simonwillison.net/ -o after-interaction.png \
+      --height 800 --interactive

+This will output:

+    Hit <enter> to take the shot and close the browser window:
+      # And after you hit <enter>...
+    Screenshot of 'https://simonwillison.net/' written to 'after-interaction.png'

+### shot-scraper shot --help

 Full `--help` for this command:

 <!-- [[[cog